glencbz/notes/projects/unit_1.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project

 ##Project Submission
+1. Ensure that a soft launch of your project is up on github pages by Wednesday 5th October 2016.
-1. Submit your Project 1 repository details at the Project 1 submission page before 8AM on Friday 7th October 2016.
+2. Submit your Project 1 repository details at the Project 1 submission page before 8AM on Friday 7th October 2016.
-2. Ensure that the master and gh-pages branches contain your latest project codes.
+3. Ensure that the master and gh-pages branches contain your latest project codes.

 ## Presentation format
 * Presentations are 8 mins: 5 mins presentation and 3 mins feedback/Q&A